 Deciding whether to retire at 62 or 65 involves multiple factors.
-Retiring at 62 lets you enjoy retirement earlier, but claiming Social Security at that age reduces your monthly benefit.
-Retiring at 65 provides additional time to build savings but delays your retirement plans.
-Other important considerations include your health, financial situation and personal lifestyle goals.
+Retiring at 62 lets you enjoy more years of retirement, but reduces the amount of Social Security you’ll receive each month. .
+Delaying your retirement plans until you’re 65 provides additional time to build savings, but you should also take your health, financial situation, and personal lifestyle goals into consideration.

 A financial advisor can help you determine when you should retire and create a plan to reach those long-term goals.